 A flaky homemade pie crust that you can use for all your pie recipes!
 Once you get the hang of it, you’ll swear off store-bought versions because this is just too easy and so much cheaper to make.

 Make this pie crust with only 4 ingredients!
-Use it to bake sweet and savory recipes including turkey pot pie.
+Use it to bake sweet and savory recipes like our carrot pie or delicious turkey pot pie.
 This recipe makes two pie crusts so you can use them both at once, or freeze on for later.

 Flaky Homemade Pie Crust Step-By-Step Instructions: